Svc::Framer (Passive Component)

 4.3.
 Derived Classes

-is derived from FramerComponentBase
+Framer is derived from FramerComponentBase as usual.

 It is also derived (via C++ multiple inheritance) from

-The multiple inheritance makes the Framer
+The multiple inheritance makes the Framer instance into the

-instance of Svc::FramingProtocolInterface
+instance of Svc::FramingProtocolInterface that is required

-to use Svc::FramingProtocol
+to use Svc::FramingProtocol.

-See below for a description of how Framer
+See below for a description of how Framer implements

-Here is a class diagram for Framer
+Here is a class diagram for Framer:

 classDiagram